connectrpc/connectrpc.com/docs/faq.md

 ## The Connect protocol

+### Where can I find Connect implementations?

+All implementations are listed at the main [ConnectRPC repository][main-repo].

 ### Why special-case unary RPCs?

 The Connect protocol is effectively _two_ protocols, one for unary RPC and one